ChristianGriessel/cis-129-projects-2024/README.md

 #GLHF

-Basic hello world Github repository for CIS129
+This is Christian Griessel's Github repository for CIS129